Choosing The Best LED Grow Light For Marijuana (Or Other Plants) In 2018

 Since you can increase coverage by moving the lights further from the plants, the coverage values given by manufacturers are all over the place.

 No matter the claims, the most powerful LED lights will give you a maximum coverage area of 4 by 4 feet (maybe 5 by 5), if you're trying to deliver enough power during flowering to maximize yields.
+The only exception is Black Dog, whose largest light gives you a coverage area of 6.5 by 6.5.

 Because the PAR values (see next section) are much higher in the middle of a light's coverage than around the outside, the plants around the outside of the coverage area will not get as much light.